Alabama Hills at Sunset near Lone Pine, California

-To the west of 395 on Line Street, one of the only streets in town with a stoplight is access to the Sierra Nevada's mountains and opportunity after opportunity of Aspen colors in the fall.
+To the west of 395 on Line Street, one of the only streets in town with a stoplight is access to the Sierra Nevada’s mountains and opportunity after the opportunity of Aspen colors in the fall.

 East of Bishop is also special.
 The area is home to a number of petroglyphs with Sky View being one of the most impressive and well-known exhibits.
 These glyphs are difficult to find and rightly so.
 Unfortunately, some without consciences have taken to disfiguring these ancient spectacles.
-Other, have actually taken onsite power saws in an effort to profit from their rarity.
+Others, have actually taken onsite power saws in an effort to profit from their rarity.
 As it is now, you really need to know someone to find the petroglyphs.
 I am deeply indebted to JS for taking the time to show me a number of these wonders.

 Petroglyphs of the Sierra Nevada

-Fly fishing is available north and west of Bishop on the Owens River, east of the Mammoth Airport on Hot Creek and east and west of Bridgeport on the Walker River.
+Fly fishing is available north and west of Bishop on the Owens River, east of the Mammoth Airport on Hot Creek, and east and west of Bridgeport on the Walker River.
 These are the wild trout streams.
 A number of lakes host hatchery fish.

-Mammoth, of course, is one of the principle ski slopes in California and has a number of retail outlets in town.
+Mammoth, of course, is one of the principal ski slopes in California and has a number of retail outlets in town.
 It is the largest of the towns up and down the 395.
 Just north of Mammoth is Lee Vining and the Mono Lake with its Tufa formations.

 Right after Mammoth is Tioga Pass which leads directly into Yosemite from the east.
 This route is only open in the summer after the snow is cleared.
-It is doubtful that the pass will be opened in 2017 because of the high snows.
+It is doubtful that the pass will be opened in 2017 because of the high snow.
 Oh, one of the best places to eat here, believe it or not, is the Mobile gas station at the junction of 395 and Tioga pass.

 Lee Vining’s Momo Inn and Ansel Adams Gallery just north of town is a restaurant, which was owned and operated by the granddaughter of Ansel Adams.
 Open only during tourist season, the last visit showed that the restaurant is only open Thursday through Sunday for dinner and is currently “for sale.”
 It would appear that this too may soon disappear.